mallikmatiullah/kuberenetes-On-Premise-setup/README.md

 #                                                      Setting Up a Kubernetes On-Premise Cluster with kubeadm

-### Comprehensive Guide for Setting Up a Kubernetes Cluster on On-Premise

 **Note:** This guide is intended for development and staging environments only and is not appropriate for production use.
----

 ## 1. **Prerequisites**